Clarity Law

 Written by

-People who have received an immediate suspension notice from the police will often suffer a huge shock to both work and personal life arising from the inability to continue to drive.
-While it’s true in Queensland, we have mandatory periods of disqualification, the impact should not be overlooked.
+Mid-range and high-range drink drivers who have received an immediate suspension notice from the police will often suffer a huge shock to both work and personal life arising from the inability to continue to drive.
+They will be unable to drive to and from work, collect children from school or drive to the shops.

 This is meant to work in the following way.
 If the Magistrate was considering imposing a disqualification of two months and the person had already been suspended for a period of one month, then the Magistrate should set a penalty of one month only.